williammilisic/cloudcloud.dev/index.md

 > Cloud Cloud Dot Dev is about things, topics and aha-moments I encounter on a daily basis that I think may be interesting for saving and that also may be interesting for others to learn about or discover.
 <br/>

+## 15 November 2023
+* “*We are not a bank: we are a technology company in which the customer is at the center of the strategy.
+We develop our own technology, challenge the complexity of the industry, and make data-driven decisions*." - David Vélez, CEO of Nubank

 ## 11 November 2023
 * "*All art is propaganda, but not all propaganda is art.*" - George Orwell, 1940